lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 Useage
 ------

-To check the health of your hard drive or solid state drive on the :menuselection:`Device --> SMART status`.
+To check the health of your hard drive or solid state drive on the :menuselection:`Device --> SMART Status` or by right clicking on the device in the side pane :menuselection:`Smart Status`.

 You can see your disk useage for each partition graphically with the bars at the top with the shaded in part showing a bar graph as the percentage full of the partition.
 The Column :guilabel:`Size` shows the size of the entire system while the :guilabel:`Used` column shows the amount of space used on the drive.
 The :guilabel:`type` column lets you see which filesystem is on the parttion.